Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 $ heroku login
 ```

-We'll be prompted to enter any key to go to the web browser to complete login.
+We'll be prompted to press any key to go to a web browser to complete our login.
 The CLI will then log us in automatically.

 ## Configure Our Flask App for Heroku